mlswg/mls-protocol/draft-ietf-mls-protocol.md

 signature.
 This allows other members to verify the validity of the KeyPackage at any time, particularly in the case of a newcomer joining the group.

+## KeyPackage Validation

+The validity of a KeyPackage needs to be verified at a few stages:

+* When a KeyPackage is downloaded by a group member, before it is used to add the client to the group
+* When a KeyPackage is received by a group member in an Add, Update, or Commit message
+* When a client joining a group receives KeyPackages for the other members of the group in the group's ratchet tree

+The client verifies the validity of a KeyPackage using the following steps:

+* Verify that the credential in the KeyPackage is valid according to the authentication service and the client's local policy.

+* Verify that the signature on the KeyPackage is valid using the public key in the KeyPackage's credential

+* Verify that the KeyPackage is compatible with the group's parameters.
+The ciphersuite and protocol version of the KeyPackage must match those in use in the group.
+If the GroupContext has a `required_capabilities` extension, then the required extensions and proposals MUST be listed in the KeyPackage's `capabilities` extension.

+* Verify that the following fields in the KeyPackage are unique among the members of the group (including any other members added in the same Commit):

+    * `credential.signature_key`
+    * `hpke_init_key`
+    * `endpoint_id`

 ## Client Capabilities

 The `capabilities` extension indicates what protocol versions, ciphersuites,